 From: Clayton, Wendy <

 Sent: 06 January 2017 10:47

-To: Carroll, Ronan; Corrigan, Martina
+То: Carroll, Ronan; Corrigan, Martina

 Subject: RE: TURP audit

 Ronan - this is what you need?
-All the below pts had a redded by the USI private letter on NIECR.
+All the below pts had a reacted type usi private letter on NIECR.
 Doesn't mean there could be more but no private letter on NIECR